Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 MSI GeForce RTX 5070 Ti 16G Gaming Trio OC Plus

-The TRI FROZR 4 cooler on this MSI model runs quiet under gaming loads and maintains stable thermals at 2.61 GHz boost.
-The card draws 300W, which is the same as the RX 9070 XT and within easy reach of an 850W PSU.
+The TRI FROZR 4 cooler on this MSI variant runs quiet under gaming loads and holds stable thermals at 2.61 GHz boost.
+The 300W draw is identical to the RX 9070 XT and fits within an 850W power supply with headroom.

 Pair with: AM5 or LGA1851 platform, 850W PSU.